revel/revel.github.io/tutorial/gettingstarted.md

 	export PATH="$PATH:$GOPATH/bin"
 	echo 'PATH="$PATH:$GOPATH/bin"' >> .bash_profile

-Lastly, let's verify that it works:
+On Mac Terminal:

+	echo 'export PATH="$PATH:$GOPATH/bin"' >> .bash_profile

+Lastly, let's verify that it works, you may want to close your terminal session now so as to make sure your path variables will initialize properly and open a new terminal window, once you have done this type the following into the terminal and you should see the response:

 	$ revel help
 	~